Imaproshaman/Shaman-Wiki/README.md

 ## FAQ

 > ### What should we call you?
 I go by Shaman online.
 I created a Transformice account and made the "nickname" something easy to remember because I didn't realize that the nickname was actually the screen name.
 At first it was "silly" with 5 L's. (sillllly, if you want to look it up.)
-So, my second account was named "Imaproshaman" because 12 year old me thought that people would know I was "good at the game by default".
+My second account was named "Imaproshaman" because 12 year old me thought that people would know I was "good at the game by default".
 I’ve been playing since June 16th, 2011.

 > ### How old are you and where are you from?
 February 10th, 1999.
 Oregon, US.